Gangrene Treatment Without Surgery for Saving Limbs and Restoring Life

 • Injections – In sporadic cases, injectable drugs have been proven to be a source of bacteria that cause gangrene.

-• COVID-19– In a few cases, COVID-19 has brought blood clotting problems which might have resulted in Gagarin.
+• COVID-19– In a few cases, COVID-19 has brought blood clotting problems, which might have resulted in Gangarin.

 Complications in Gangrene